 What is the process for appointing a development partner to deliver the project?

 Following the expression of interest campaign, a shortlist will be selected and reviewed by an evaluation panel against the evaluation criteria outlined in the Capalaba Town Centre Revitalisation Project Information Memorandum.
-Panel members are yet to be confirmed.
-Shortlisted developers will be invited to submit detailed plans for consideration through a Release of Request for Detailed Proposal stage.
+Shortlisted developers have been invited to submit detailed plans for consideration through a Release of Request for Detailed Proposal stage.
 The preferred developer will then be selected and appointed.

 Will the project impact upon traffic flow within the area?